Listen to the Podcast

-As you look through this what you could do is set up scans to find these stocks, there’s a few different ways.
-For me, I’m looking for certain price criteria and volume criteria, so what would I do, what kind of search wood I go for, and what’s kind of more ideal?
+As you look through this what you could do is set up scans to find these stocks, there are a few different ways.
+For me, I’m looking for specific price criteria and volume criteria, so what would I do, what kind of search wood I go for, and that's more ideal?

-The scan that I want to do, let’s do the NASDAC, and the volume, if we search for volume, I could do a volume search in the last 5 days, that’s one option, the other option is, I could just do the volume is between greater than, crossing above, below, or ranks.
+The scan that I want to do let’s do the NASDAQ, and the volume, if we search for volume, I could do a volume search in the last 5 days, that’s one option, the other option is, I could just do the volume is between more significant than, crossing above, below, or ranks.
 So, if I’m looking at the ranks, as far as US stocks go, I can compare it to the ranks.

 Choosing penny stocks to trade

-How do I choose the ones I’m going to trade?
-Well, there’s a few different ways, obviously it’s going to depend on your system, your strategy, that could be a whole other multi-hour video on its own, but to give you a rough idea, let’s just say, in general, you’re trading stocks that more people are trading, you can do something like a volume search for the 5 day, or a volume search in general, so you could just do it by that.
+How do I select the ones I’m going to trade?
+Well, there’s a few different ways, apparently it’s going to depend on your system, your strategy, that could be a whole other multi-hour video on its own, but to give you a rough idea, let’s just say, in general, you’re trading stocks that more people are trading, you can do something like a volume search for the 5 days, or a volume search in general, so you could just do it by that.

 So you don’t’ want to trade it, because if price isn’t moving with it, you don’t want to trade it, so you take a look also at the weekly, you take a look at the monthly, and you see, no, it’s not set up, I only have nothing in my favor, I have volume but I don’t have anything else.